KCeh/swift-on-android-demo/README.md

 Currently, you can try out:
 * Passing of string from Swift to Android.
 Including info about original source (file name, function name, line number and datetime)
 * Mapping Swift error to Java exception
-* Reading logs from Swift in Android Logcat
+* Reading logs from Swift in Android Logcat (by sending number from Kotlin/Android to Swift)

 <br>
 <img src="/resources/swift-on-android-demo.gif" alt="Demo app" width="320" height="640"/>